JuliaManifolds/LieGroups.jl/docs/src/tutorials/transition.md

 # Further notable changes

+1. In general the default for tangent vectors is now to represent them in the [`LieAlgebra`](@ref), which obtains its own name now, though defined as a constant of a certain tangent space.
-1. The [`GeneralLinearGroup`](@ref) (formerly `GeneralLinear`) switched to using its Lie algebra to represent tangent vectors.
+2. In accordance with point 1., the [`GeneralLinearGroup`](@ref) (formerly `GeneralLinear`) switched to using its Lie algebra to represent tangent vectors.
-2. Formerly, both a power of LieGroups as well as a LieGroup on the power manifold was possible.
-This is now unified to the latter, the operation for power manifolds can hence stay the same as for the single manifold.
+3. Formerly, both a a power manifold of Lie groups as a manifold as well as a Lie group of a power manifold as a Lie group were possible.
+This is unified to just defining `G^n` as the Lie group on the power manifold with the element-wise group operation.
-3. Formerly, product manifolds were stored as a [`ProductManifold`](@extref) of Lie groups and an indicator for the group operation, that the direct product should be used.
-This is switched to (as for the last point) internally only store a [`ProductManifold`](@extref) as well as a (new) [`ProductGroupOperation`](@ref) that specifies one group operation for every factor.
+4. Formerly, product manifolds were stored as a [`ProductManifold`](@extref) of Lie groups and an indicator for the group operation, that the direct product should be used.
+This is switched to internally only store a [`ProductManifold`](@extref) as well as a (new) [`ProductGroupOperation`](@ref) that specifies one group operation for every factor.
-4. both the last two points achieve one unified modelling aspect of Lie groups: They are now always a Riemannian manifold `M` together with a group operation `op`, but a Lie group does not store another Lie group (or product of them) internally.
+5. both the last two points achieve one unified modelling aspect of Lie groups: They are now always a Riemannian manifold `M` together with a group operation `op`, but a Lie group does not store another Lie group (or product of them) internally – with one common type they share, a [`LieGroup`](@ref).